VirtusLab/scala-cli/website/docs/commands/fmt.md

 ### Dialects

-Scala-cli also supports dialects that are passed to the formatter.
+Scala CLI also supports dialects that are passed to the formatter.
 This value is only used if there is no `.scalafmt.conf` file.
 However, if it exists, then all configuration should be placed there.
 For a list of all possible values, consult the [official Scala Dialects documentation](https://scalameta.org/scalafmt/docs/configuration.html#scala-dialects):